 Theses strategies will go a long way to helping you have a happy and successful 2018.
 Feeling better physically, emotionally, and mentally will help you focus the best of you on activities that matters most to you.
 It will also make you more resilient and prepared to manage the challenges you may face.

-The author Spencer Horn is President of Spencer Horn Solutions, LLC, Face Your Fears; Learn From Mistakes; Start Beating Yourself Up; The Help You Need To Achieve Your Resolutions; How To Create Success From Failure
+The author Spencer Horn is the President of Altium Leadership, Face Your Fears; Learn From Mistakes; Start Beating Yourself Up; The Help You Need To Achieve Your Resolutions; How To Create Success From Failure